 (5) Add your pictures in the left column, resizing them as necessary; in the right column of the table, add the dropdown variables.
 To more closely simulate matching you can have all of the possible answers in the dropdown menus the same.

 The draft view of your question will look something like this:

 (6) Once you've inserted the images and the dropdown variables, you can select the correct matching choice for each image.

 (7) When you've finished designating the correct matching choices for all of the pairs, click the Save button to save the question.

 This is how the question will look to a student taking the quiz:

 Alt tags: Before you publish the quiz, consider switching views to the HTML view to remove or change the "alt" text so students won't discover identifying information for the images by hovering their mouse cursors over them.
 (Need help with HTML?
-Read Susan Nugent's awesome blog, Rich Content Editor HTML Cheatsheet)
+Read snugent's awesome blog, Rich Content Editor HTML Cheatsheet)

 Extra credit: You can even create matching questions using video or audio in the left panel.
 For example, a music teacher might want students to identify a specific musical style by listening to a snippet from an audio file.
 You can insert those files or links to video in the left panel by using the Rich Content Editor to upload audio or video or by switching views to embed a video.